 All CISs must be able to report findings to school districts based on the ICAP Reporting Table.
 School Districts will report into the IDOE based on this table.
 ICAP Reporting Table

 Contact Katy Blatnick-Gagne, Educational Program Consultant, Bureau of Career and Technical Education, with questions to email@example.com or 515-681-6733.

 District Plan Templates

-All vendor-provided career information and decision-making systems must be approved by the Department in order for use by a school district.
-Below is an application for system approval.
-Please submit the application to Amy Vybiral at firstname.lastname@example.org.
+All career information and decision-making systems must be reviewed the Department to determine if the CIS meets state standards for use by an Iowa school district.
+Please submit the application to Katy Blatnick-Gagne at firstname.lastname@example.org.

 Questions Regarding Vendor Application for System Approval

 Q1: Regarding the intent of the demonstration codes, will they be used for the purpose of reviewing this vendor application only?

 A1: The purpose of the demonstration code is for the review team to view and manipulate the functionality and features of the Career Information System that is described in the application.
 Access to the demonstration site will not be shared outside the review team.

 Q2: Given the limited space available for answers in the Excel spreadsheet, can we attach a document that includes answers to questions that do not fit in a cell?